Book Publishing FAQs

 |Most important: cost of the book||INR 2-3 per page (ie. a 100-page self-published book will be priced at INR 200- 300.These books are sold mostly on the self publisher’s own portal and are bought generally by the author’s own friends or the author himself/herself.
 Regular buyers would not generally pick up a poorly produced book at those prices.||All the top end, international and Indian book publishers are now producing at INR 0.5/page to INR 1/page (ie. a 100-page book will not cost more than INR 100 to buy.
 It is meant to be sold to book buyers.|

-How do you pitch to a Publisher?
+How do you pitch to a Publisher for publishing a book?

 Through a Literary Agent